lk-geimfari/mimesis/PYPI_README.rst

 Generate data by schema
 -----------------------

-For generating data by schema, just create instance of ``Field`` object, which take any string which represents name of the any method of any supported data provider and the ``**kwargs`` of the method, after that you should describe the schema in lambda function and run filling the
+For generating data by schema, just create an instance of ``Field`` object, which take any string which represents name of the any method of any supported data provider and the ``**kwargs`` of the method, after that you should describe the schema in lambda function and run filling the